Angeluz100/My-Theater/README.md

-# Project 1
+# Movie Project

-A simple web app that display Superheros
+My app to add movies that i like.

 ## technologies Used
 - HTML5